Why Do Bones Break? Science Experiment for Kids

 Try baking the bones at different temperatures and seeing if this causes the bones to break or stay strong.

 Try adjusting the ratio of the ingredients, such as adding more flour or less water.
-Does this change the texture and firmness of the bones?

 Watch pediatrician Dr. Betty Choi demonstrate this fun bone experiment!

-Learn more about your amazing body!
+Learn more about your amazing bones!